Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Analise Ortiz 11 months ago
+Analise Ortiz about 1 year ago

 Please vote yes on all of the parking reform ordinance.
 Arbitrary parking requirements make housing more expensive and are not rooted in evidence or data.
 Multiple independent studies show that parking mandates add 15% - 17% to the cost of rent.
 Rent is too high and we need every tool to reduce the burden on Phoenicians.
 This is especially important for transitional and low-income housing so we can reduce construction costs and use more land for housing, not empty parking spaces.